-- DOWN 1.
-Part seen in South Australia is an anti-Athenian city.

-- Tenor Norman Yemm of the Trust Opera has won out-standing distinction as a professional what?

-- Snare.
-A Roman Emperor.
-4.

-- Singer, generally regarded as Singer, generally regarded as the greatest living Carmen, who sings the role for the Trust during 1964.
-An opera of the Trust's 1964 repertoire.
-(Three words.)
-Coward comedy now widely regarded as the classic of its kind.
-(Two words.)
-Trust what?
-What Molnar play provided the story for the musical "Carousel"?
+- 1. Part seen in South Australia is an anti-Athenian city. - Tenor Norman Yemm of the Trust Opera has won outstanding distinction as professional what? - Snare. - A Roman Emperor.
+Singer, generally regarded as the greatest living Carmen, who sings the role for the Trust during 1964.
+An opera of the Trust's 1964 - Coward comedy now widely regarded as the classic of its - What Molnar play provided the story for the musical "Carousel"? - Indian course. - Festival, recently in Australia. - Such people have pushed themselves very much higher up in the world than they

-- 7

-- 12.

-- White characters had a sea-13. son here.

-- 16.

-- son here.
-Indian course.
-But George Washington would be allowed to tell this name of a notable Austra-lian actor named Reg.
-First name of Mr. Hunter, director of the Edinburgh Festival, recently in Australia.
-Nonsense.
-20.

-- Nonsense.

-- 24.

-- Such people have pushed themselves very much higher up in the world than they deserve.

-- 28

-- Asian river.
-Closest.
-Dame Margot Fonteyn is the wife of a diplomat of what country?
-30.

-- Mark the other name of him.
-Don Giovanni, romancing Zerlina, sings "La ci darem la (what?)"
-What nationality is Lucia di 33.
+- What nationality is Lucia di - 38.
+Girl's name.

-- 36 Lammermoor?

-- 38 Girl's name.